 The story of Namasté Solar has been written by many individuals over the past 14 years, and while we can’t cover every chapter of this history, we can offer pieces of the Namasté Story from the perspective of a group of individuals.
 Part three covers some major shifts at our company from 2008 to 2012.
-Read more of our story with parts one, two, and four.
+Read more of our story with parts one, two, four, and five.
 (Photo of Namasté Solar company retreat, May 2008)

 The first few years at Namasté Solar were marked by the possibilities of a new company and a new industry as well as by the enthusiasm and connection shared by the first co-owners.
 They put their hearts into starting an employee-owned solar company to help transform energy and transform business.
 “We had this belief that we were fighting for a bigger mission with a unique, employee-owned, fully transparent company,” said Stephen Kane (employee #5 or 6, Co-Owner, and Director of Technical Services).

 By 2008, the company was growing quickly and changing in ways that challenged the existing structure and the co-ownership involved.
 This year marked the start of some big shifts for the company that would set the course for how Namasté Solar looks today.

 Challenges of Growth